-Mission Peak Board of Trustees, 2023-2024 (starting July, 18 2023)
+Mission Peak Board of Trustees, 2025-2026 (starting July, 1 2025)

-Treasurer: Jay W. Steele
+President: Jay W. Steele

 Jay has been a member of MPUUC roughly since he moved back to the SF Bay Area with his family (wife Ilze; daughters Julia and Jessica) in 2008.
 Jay is originally from Palo Alto and now resides in Milpitas.
 In addition to board duties, Jay also provides piano music for some Sunday services (sometimes with the help of Jessica on vocals).
 Jay is a big believer in continuous improvement and still occasionally takes music lessons.
 Jay’s formal education is completely technical, and during working hours Jay is a software engineer designing and implementing embedded control software for proton therapy machines for cancer treatment.
-Jay is looking forward to expanding his contributions to MPUUC by taking a new role as Treasurer.
+Jay is looking forward to expanding his contributions to MPUUC by taking a new role as President.

 Michelle Wallace was born and raised in a small farming town in Indiana.
 She attended a nondenominational Christian church throughout childhood and into adulthood.
 She served actively as a volunteer then as the assistant secretary.
 Her responsibilities included writing, organizing, and formatting the newsletters and bulletins, performing PR duties, scheduling meetings, sending email reminders, and tracking attendance.
 She eventually left her faith tradition due to life’s circumstances.